-Ryan Dillon BSc(hons) MSc PACT-KSA ABTC-ATI
+Ryan Dillon BSc(hons) MSc CCAB PACT-KSA ABTC-ATI

 Ryan is the owner of Oxfordshire Animal Behaviour and Training (OABT) and has worked with over 1,000 clients and their pets.
 Because of his enthusiastic and upbeat approach to teaching, he often leads the puppy classes which have gained popularity around Abingdon.
-Ryan also takes on behaviour consultation cases with Charlotte, runs OABT’s behaviour rehab training sessions and produces tutorial videos and handouts for clients.
+Ryan also takes on behaviour consultation cases with Sarah and Charlotte, runs OABT’s behaviour rehab training sessions and produces tutorial videos and handouts for clients.
 His empathetic and supportive approach makes Ryan popular amongst his clients.

 Charlotte Freeborn BSc(hons)

-Animal Behaviourist and Trainer
+Lead Clinician, Animal Behaviourist and Trainer

 Charlotte graduated from Harper Adams University with a BSc (hons) in Animal Behaviour and Welfare (Clinical)